 WHO WE ARE

 Our membership is open to men, women, and individuals who use other terms to self-identify, who live in or near the Annapolis Valley area of Nova Scotia.
 Some members choose to participate in teams (of 2 or 4 people).
-Our membership includes folks from Windsor to Digby.
-See our Member List.
+Our membership includes folks from Windsor to Digby, and includes some of the former 100 Men Who Give A Damn.

 WHO SHOULD JOIN

 ANYBODY!
-We hope to involve people whose history of donating to local non-profit organizations is infrequent, unfocused, non-existent, OR who may be able to dig a little deeper in giving.
-We also hope to attract young folks who are perhaps just beginning their career, and impress upon them the importance of regular, meaningful giving to our community.
+We involve people whose history of donating to local non-profit organizations is infrequent, unfocused, non-existent, OR who may be able to dig a little deeper in giving.
+We also welcome young folks who are perhaps just beginning their career, and impress upon them the importance of regular, meaningful giving to our community.

 You should join us.